rikedyp/dyalog-jupyter-book/README.md

 Commit your changes.
 If you want to publish on GHP, run something like

     % ghp-import -r github -n -p -f contents/_build/html

+## Using Docker

+There is an experimental `Dockerfile` provided which will build Jupyterbooks in a container.
+To build the container, use

+    docker build [--platform linux/amd64] -t dyjupy .

+If you're running this on an Apple Silicon-based Mac, you may need the bits in the brackets.

+To build your book, use

+    docker run [--platform linux/amd64] \
+        -v {YOUR/PATH}/contents:/home/dyalog/contents \
+        dyjupy

+The rendered book will end up in `{YOUR/PATH}/contents/_build`.